| I am a research scientist at Adobe, and an affiliate associate professor at the University of Washington's Computer Science & Engineering

 department, where I completed my Ph.D. in 2006; my advisor was David

 Salesin.
 My areas of research are computer graphics, computer vision, and computational imaging.
-Specifically, I research computational techniques that can help us author more expressive imagery.
+Specifically, I research machine learning techniques that help us author more expressive imagery.
 I recently spend five years at Google focusing on automatic photography, and lead the team that developed the AI behind Google Clips.

-We are looking to hire interns and research scientists into our Google Seattle research group.
+We are looking to hire research engineers into our Adobe Seattle research group.
 Email me for more information.